Healthdirect Free Australian health advice you can count on.

 Thyroid problems

-If your thyroid becomes overactive (hyperthyroidism), underactive (hypothyroidism), or cancerous, you could experience a range of health problems.
+• If your thyroid becomes overactive (hyperthyroidism) or underactive (hypothyroidism), you can develop a range of health problems.

-The thyroid is a gland in the neck, near the base of the throat.
+The thyroid is found in your neck, near the base of your throat.

-Because the thyroid gland plays an important role in controlling many of the body’s functions, serious health problems can result when it is not functioning as it should.
-If you think you may have a thyroid problem, it’s important to see your doctor.
+Your thyroid gland plays an important role in controlling many of your body's functions.
+You can develop serious health problems if your thyroid does not work as it should.

 What causes thyroid problems?